davidly/rvos/README.md

     * ttime.c     Tests retrieving and showing the current time
     * ttt.c       Proves you can't win at tic-tac-toe

-To run the rvos emulator in the rvos emulator, on Linux/MacOS/Windows issue a command like:
+To run the rvos emulator nested in the rvos emulator, on Linux/MacOS/Windows issue a command like:

     rvos /h:60 rvos.elf /h:40 an phoebe bridgers